JuliaIntervals/IntervalArithmetic.jl/docs/src/usage.md

 julia> a = Interval(0.1)
 [0.1, 0.100001]

-julia> showall(a)
+julia> showfull(a)
 Interval(0.1, 0.1)
 ```
-Here, the `showall` function shows the internal representation of the interval,
+Here, the `showfull` function shows the internal representation of the interval,
 in a reproducible form that may be copied and pasted directly.
 It uses Julia's
 internal function (which, in turn, uses the so-called Grisu algorithm) to show
 exactly as many digits are required to give an unambiguous floating-point number.